Esc

 import DataFrame

--- Sample sales data and window functions
+-- Sample sales data with rank column

 ...